ZickZenni/discord-booru/README.md

 const posts = await booru.getPosts(booru, tags, rating);
 ```

-Your parameters are passed directly to Danbooru's API:
+Your parameters that are currently avaiable:

 * `booru` - The booru website you're requesting
 * `tags` - The tags you're searching for posts